rnelsonchem/gcmstools/docs/start.rst

 #. :doc:`Calibration <calibration>`: Make a calibration file and use this to extract
    generate concentration information from your data.

-#. :doc:`Batch Processing <autoint>`: Covers a simple function for automating
+#. :doc:`Batch Processing <autoint>`: Introduces a simple function for
-   this entire process.
-You can skip to this final sections if all you want to do is automate some data extractions.
+   automating this entire process.
+You can skip to this section if all you want to do is automate some data extractions.
 It is not necessary to understand the basics of data manipulation/plotting.

 #. :doc:`Appendix A <appendA>`: Command line basics.The examples presented in
    this document require a basic working knowledge of a command-line terminal